helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 }
 ```

 The selected client must exist.
-Helidon does not fall back to `@default` when
+A missing named client does not fall back to
-a named client is unavailable.
-Use `@Jdbc.Client`, not
+`@default`.
+Use `@Jdbc.Client`, rather than `@Data.PersistenceUnit`, for a JDBC
-`@Data.PersistenceUnit`, to select a client for a JDBC repository.
+repository.

 ### Repository Interface Inheritance

 A JDBC repository does not need a parent interface.
-It can extend
+You can extend
-`Data.GenericRepository<E, ID>` when the entity and identifier types provide
+`Data.GenericRepository<E, ID>` when its entity and identifier types provide
 useful application metadata:

 ```java